 - Noise: People who live on higher floors will always be tromping in and out of the complex, and you’ll hear every bit of the noise.
 The first floor is a central area, and everyone will always come through the front door that’s close to yours.

-- Higher costs: Most people prefer to rent the first floor, but choosing a first-floor apartment could mean higher rent because there’s higher demand.
+- Higher rent: Most people prefer to rent the first floor, so choosing a first-floor apartment could mean higher rent because there’s higher demand.

 - The view: This is a big deal breaker if you love a good view.
 First-floor apartments typically don’t have great views.